 The group featured in the video is the Quirky Choir, who were paired with music creator Anna Braithwaite for Adopt a Composer 2014-15.

 Recordings of most of the pieces written for the Adopt a Composer project were broadcast on BBC Radio 3.
 You can listen to these pieces below and on our Soundcloud page.

 Who supports the project?

 The PRS Foundation is the largest independent funder for new music in the UK.
-The foundation provides all the financial backing for the Adopt a Composer scheme.
+The foundation provides all the financial backing for the Adopt a Music Creator scheme.